 Great hall at the Brezno v Medvedovi konti

-Even though I last promised that the next action would be at the Ice Cave on Viševnik, it sadly did not happen because of organisational complications.
+Even though I last promised that the next trip would be at the Ice Cave on Viševnik, it sadly did not happen because of organizational complications.
 We did, however, find a suitable replacement, of which we had spoken already in the Austrian heights.
-Our imagination was roused by the second largest underground hall in Slovenia, which we wanted to visit and immortalize while still under the impression of the hall of the Titans.
+Our imagination was roused by the second-largest underground hall in Slovenia, which we wanted to visit and immortalize while still under the impression of the hall of the Titans.
 We accumulated the equipment, invited the surround photographer Boštjan Burger and headed for the forests of Pokljuka.

 The largest of them seems quite imposing and it would be hard to imagine the moment, when it hit the rockfall stones with full force.
 While its upright position lasts, it will serve as a great mark point of every shot.
 Well, somehow it seemed to us, that it would look better standing up straight.
 We did not succeed …

 When you light the hall with strong lights, it seems ordinarily small to the eye.
 The walls look about 30 meters apart, the ceiling is about 20 meters high, all in all, not a very special sight to behold.
 The cave does not have any large limestone formations, upon which one’s eye might rest, while the rocky blocks seem just like bigger stones.

 The look is deceiving, of course, as the cave measures about 150 meters and the height of the ceiling is sometimes even more than 50 meters.
 The huge dimension is only made clear when you position a caver in the far end of the cave.
 An optical illusion ‘par excellence’.